davidgubler/appuio-cloud-reporting/README.md

 ### Grafana

 There is a Grafana deployment prepared under `manifests/grafana`.
-To be able to use that one, customize the parameters in `grafana-helm-values.yaml` and run `make` to generate the manifest.
+To be able to use the deployment, customize the parameters in `grafana-helm-values.yaml` and run `make` to generate the manifest.

-The Grafana Helm Chart is coming from https://grafana.github.io/helm-charts.
+Add the required Grafana Helm chart using `helm repo add grafana https://grafana.github.io/helm-charts`.

-A secret is needed:
+The deployment requires a secret `grafana-creds` containing the admin username and password:

 ```sh
 oc -n appuio-reporting create secret generic grafana-creds --from-literal=admin-password=$(pwgen 40 1) --from-literal=admin-user=admin